-The objective of our research is to identify instances in which risks have manifested and how, more generally, these cases pose challenges to the banking industry.
+Dennis stated his objective for the case studies was to identify instances in which risks have manifested and how, more generally, these cases pose challenges to the banking industry.
+This is a sentiment that will be echoed in this updated version.
 Does cryptocurrency present an opportunity or threat to bank's clearing and settlement services?
 Blockchain technology has been touted as a promising potential method to strengthen banks' AML systems.
 At the same time however, we know that cryptocurrencies have been used effectively to evade sanctions.
-We also know that there has been significant theft via cyber crime.
-So to look at the threats to financial institutions we must also understand how cryptocurrency will be used by banks as products.
-Once we understand the products that banks may eventually employ, we will understand what risks can be posed by incidents that have already occured.
+It is also known that there has been significant theft via cyber crime.
+So to look at the threats to financial institutions one must also understand how cryptocurrency will be used by banks as products.
+Once one can understand the products that banks may eventually employ, they will understand what risks can be posed by incidents that have already occured.